-At Sam Carroll, DMD, Dr. Carroll believes that prevention is the key to maintaining optimum oral health.
+At Yuma Smiles, Dr. Carroll believes that prevention is the key to maintaining optimum oral health.
 We know that our patients are our partners in achieving oral health, and the best prevention starts at home.
 There are, however, some mistakes that could deter your oral health.
 Your dentist in Yuma, AZ discusses some common verbal health care mistakes.

 X-rays have the stigma of exposing patients to radiation, and for this reason, many patients choose to avoid them.
 It is a mistake because x-rays are an essential diagnostic tool that Dr. Carroll uses to detect tooth decay and other oral health concerns in their earliest stages.
 Early diagnosis offers you the best chance of treating your condition with the least invasive treatment.